Introduction to doctoral education at KI – Expectations, support and opportunities

 Compulsory web modules

 The online quizzes must be completed and passed before attendance of the scheduled presentations and discussions.
-In order to pass the course, all Canvas modules have to be completed and the doctoral student needs to have attended the scheduled presentations and discussions within the first year after having been admitted to doctoral education.
+In order to pass the course, all Canvas modules have to be completed and the doctoral student needs to have attended the scheduled half-day seminar within the first year after having been admitted to doctoral education.

-Once all the modules are completed, the course administrator will be able to see that in Canvas.
-You will also be able to download a certificate to keep for your own records.
+Once all the modules and zoom-occasion are completed, the course administrator will be able to see that in Canvas and register the course credits in Ladok.

 Tülay Lindberg, course leader